orestar/march-mania-2015/CodeBook.md

 For example, the first record in the file is seed W01, which means we are looking at the #1 seed in the W region (which we can see from the "**seasons.csv**" file was the East region).
 This seed is also referenced in the "**tourney_slots.csv**" file that tells us which bracket slots face which other bracket slots in which rounds.
  •"team" - this identifies the id number of the team, as specified in the **teams.csv** file

-# **tourney_slots.csv**
+# tourney_slots.csv
-This file identifies the mechanism by which teams are paired against each other, depending upon their seeds.
+This file identifies the mechanism by which **teams are paired against each other**, depending upon their seeds.
 Because of the existence of play-in games for particular seed numbers, the pairings have small differences from year to year.
 If there were N teams in the tournament during a particular year, there were N-1 teams eliminated (leaving one champion) and therefore N-1 games played, as well as N-1 slots in the tournament bracket, and thus there will be N-1 records in this file for that season.
  •"season" - the year